alchemis/LyraVickyCrestsMod/patch/Mods/LyraVickyCrests/Readme.txt

         ● Metal Sound lowers the target's Special Defense by 3 stages.
         ● Parting Shot lowers the target's Attack and Special Attack by 2 stages.
         ● Screech lowers the target's Defense by 3 stages.

+What does Broken Halo do?
+    Turns Gardevoir into a Dark/Fairy type, it's Psychic moves become Dark and allows it to Mega Evolve if you have a Gardevoirite in your bag.